DigitalGeographyLab/some-origins-demo/README.md

 # Estimating the origins of people from social media: comparison of techniques

-This repository provides supplementary information for the article *Estimating the origins of people from social media data: a critical comparison of measuring techniques*.
+This repository provides supplementary information for the article *Estimating place of residence from social media data: a critical comparison of measuring techniques*.

 ## Source data